 The coffee machine, a Saeco Incanto HD8917/01 worked diligently for 10 years, and a few days ago it decided to display an odd behavior: Whenever it was requested to produce some bean squeezings, it’d shut off.
 It’d start normally, you could browse the menu – but the moment it started to do some work, it shut off.

-Alright I thought – my train of thought couldn’t have been that far off.
-Maybe after 10 years one of the capacitors went bad, resulting in the same problem?
-It not having the capacity it needs to supply the high current when starting the heating coil and the motors?
-That meant however – I need to open that thing up.
+Alright, I thought — my train of thought couldn’t have been that far off.
+Maybe after 10 years, one of the capacitors went bad, resulting in the same problem?
+It was not having the capacity it needs to supply the high current when starting the heating coil and the motors?
+That meant, however — I needed to open that thing up.
 Completely.

 The Repair

 I removed the old rectifier using a hot air station.
-Afterwards I tried placing some solder on the remains of the connections.
-However, some of the old traces, especially the via, were burned to a crisp and wouldn’t take any solder.
-Luckily the rectifier is right at the edge of the board, so I just… took a piece of solid wire, ran it around to the backside and attached it to the remains of the trace there.
+Afterward, I tried placing some solder on the remains of the connections.
+However, some old traces, especially the via, were burned to a crisp and wouldn’t take any solder.
+Luckily, Afterward the rectifier is right at the edge of the board, so I just… took a piece of solid wire, ran it around to the backside and attached it to the remains of the trace there.

 Deferred Maintenance & Upgrades